LowCostCustoms/sonar-scanner-action/README.md

 If set to the "true", sonar host certificate validation will be skipped.
 It's not recommended to use this option, however it's still here for some reasons...

+### sonar-login

+**Default value**: ""

+Either the login of a SonarQube account that has permissions to run analysis and retrieve analysis task results or an authentication token associated with a such account.

+### sonar-password

+**Default value**: ""

+Along with the `sonar-login` defines the sonar host authentication credentials.

 ### log-level